Skycoder42/QtAutoUpdater/README.md

 The autoupdater is provided as a Qt module.
 Thus, all you have to do is add the module, and then, in your project, add `QT += autoupdatercore` or `QT += autoupdatergui` to your .pro file - depending on what you need!

 ### Getting started
 The usage of this library is not that complicated.
-However, to make this work you will have to use the Qt Installer Framework to create and installer/updater.
-If you already now how to to that, just check out the examples below.
+However, to make this work you will have to use the Qt Installer Framework to create an installer/updater.
+If you already know how to to that, just check out the examples below.
 If not, here are some links that will explain how to create an online-installer using the framework.
 Once you have figured out how to do that, it's only a small step to the updater library:
  - [QtIFW - Tutorial: Creating an Installer](https://doc.qt.io/qtinstallerframework/ifw-tutorial.html): Check this to learn how to create an installer in general.
 Don't be afraid, it's a very short tutorial